Is your Mac compatible with macOS Mojave?

-CleanMyMac 3 is a utility tool that’s capable of scanning your system and automatically detected old, broken, and outdated files for deletion.
+CleanMyMac X is a utility tool capable of scanning your system and automatically detecting old, broken, and outdated files for deletion.
 It turns a laborious task into one that takes a matter of minutes, with only a few clicks of the mouse required on your part.

-- Download and launch CleanMyMac 3 (It’s free to download).
+- Download and launch CleanMyMac X (It’s free to download).

 - Click Scan and wait for the app to do its thing.

-- Click Clean and all of those pointless files will disappear for good, leaving behind a surprising number of gigabytes of free space.
+- Click Run and all of those pointless files will disappear for good, leaving behind many gigabytes of free space.